Quantum speed limit and stability of coherent states in quantum gravity

-For the sake of further considerations, we shall also highlight a very recent and highly non-trivial result concerning the expectation values of monomials in the operators (\ref{eq:holonomy}) and (\ref{eq:flux}) on a single edge, $\langle\hat{h}^{(j)}_{ab}R^{K_1}...R^{K_N}\rangle_{\psi^t_{H_I}}$, where next-to-leading order is included \cite{LZ:19}.
-We postpone exact, compact formulas to the last paragraph of this letter --- see Eq. (\ref{hRRR}).
-Building on this result, a feasibly implementable algorithm which allows to compute expectation values in $\Psi^t_{z}$ including the next-to-leading order corrections for arbitrary (polynomial) operators has very recently been introduced and tested \cite{LR:20}.
-With this algorithm it is possible to compute the expectation values of complex and nested operators, such as the Thiemann-regularization of the Euclidean part of the scalar constraint
+which is a complicated expression in terms of fluxes and holonomy operators, see \cite{LR:20} for a common regularisation.
+Primarily, this is possible due to a very recent and highly non-trivial result concerning the expectation values of monomials in the operators (\ref{eq:holonomy}) and (\ref{eq:flux}) on a single edge, $\langle\hat{h}^{(j)}_{ab}R^{K_1}...R^{K_N}\rangle_{\psi^t_{G_I}}$, where next-to-leading order is included \cite{LZ:19}.
+We postpone exact, compact formulas to the last section of Supplementary Material.
+Building on this, a feasibly implementable algorithm which allows to compute expectation values in $\Psi^t_{z}$ including the next-to-leading order corrections for arbitrary (polynomial) operators has very recently been introduced and tested \cite{LR:20}.
+A detailed description of the algorithm can be found in Sec.
+4 of \cite{LR:20}.

-where $p_{Eucl}=1/(i\kappa^2\beta \hbar)$ and the volume $\hat V^{GT}$ is a polynomial function of right-invariant vector fields.
-The expectation value of $\hat{C}_E$ can be found in \cite{LR:20}\footnote{ An implementation of the algorithm as a free-to-use Mathematica code is available at \cite{github}. }.
-In the following, we use this algorithm to compute such a complex object as $\Delta_{\Psi^t_{z}}\hat C_E$ --- see Eq. (\ref{Variance:CE}) below --- obtaining more fundamental information about the dynamics of $\Psi^t_{z}$.
+With this algorithm it is possible to compute the expectation values of nested operators.
+In particular, the expectation value of $\hat C_E$ has been reported in \cite{LR:20}\footnote{ An implementation of the algorithm as a free-to-use Mathematica code is available at \cite{github}. }.
+Here, we use this algorithm to compute such a complex object as $\Delta_{\Psi^t_{z}}\hat C_E$.
+Our implementation \cite{github} applied to $\hat C_E$, defined in (\ref{CE_operator}) with the lapse function fixed at unity, gives the result

-\textit{Quantum speed limit.}---An initial coherent state $\Psi^t_{z(0)}$, a member of a family of states $\Psi^t_{z(\tau)}$ with all its members being sharply peaked over observables $\hat O$ as in (\ref{eq:spread}), will generally not remain sharp under the dynamical evolution rendered by a generator $\hat H$ (be it a true Hamiltonian or a constraint).
-Especially, while implementing quantum constraints weakly, their flow might spoil sharp peakedness.
-To quantify this deterioration let us define a two-point quantum fidelity

-Note that we label time-evolution by $s$ and $\tau$, not following the standard notation with $t$.
-We do this for the sake of consistency with the literature on complexifier coherent states, where $t$ indicates the spread.

-Sharp peakedness at $\tau$ is preserved if $W(\tau,\tau)\approx 1$.
-However, current developments of LQG do not allow to test or even successfully study such a requirement.
-Therefore, we employ {\it quantum speed limit} (QSL) \cite{Mandelstam1991,Fleming,Aharonov,Zych}, a tool which helps understand how quickly the transition between two (orthogonal) states can happen due to a given generator $\hat{H}$.
-For our purpose, we present a slightly more general formulation of QSL: